Chronic lymphocytic leukemia (CLL)

 Doctors don't know why some cells become leukemic cells and others don't.
 For most people who have chronic lymphocytic leukemia (CLL), there are no obvious reasons why they developed the disease.

-- CLL has generally not been associated with any environmental or external risk factors with one exception (see "A Risk for Vietnam Veterans," below).
+- CLL has generally not been associated with any environmental or external risk factors with an exception of Agent Organge (see "A Risk for Vietnam Veterans," below).

-- Researchers have concluded that there's no way to prevent CLL.
+- There are no known ways to prevent CLL.

 - You can't catch CLL from someone else.

-- Experts have found that in a small number of cases, first-degree relatives (parents and siblings) of people with CLL are three to four times more likely to develop CLL than people who don't have first-degree relatives with the disease.
-But the link isn't common, and the risk is small.
+- Experts have found that in a small number of cases, first-degree relatives (parents and siblings) of people with CLL are approximately four times more likely to develop CLL than people who don't have first-degree relatives with the disease.
+However, the risk is still small.

 A Risk for Vietnam Veterans